What Is a BYOD Policy and Does My Business Need One?

 Frequently Asked Questions

-A robust BYOD policy covers which device types and operating systems are permitted, the MDM or MAM controls applied to corporate data, acceptable use rules, what happens to company data when an employee leaves, and liability for lost or stolen devices.
-It should also clarify what IT administrators can and cannot see on personal devices, as transparency builds employee trust and adoption.
+A BYOD policy should cover permitted device types and operating systems, the management controls applied to corporate data, acceptable use rules, what happens to company data when an employee leaves, and liability for lost or stolen devices.
+It should also state clearly what IT administrators can and cannot see on a personal device, because transparency drives adoption and trust.

 Related Questions